Bikeman868/NPL/docs/LANGUAGE.md

 <a name="hello-world-namespace"></a>
 ## Namespace and using

-The namespace declaration `namespace App` defines a namespace called `App`.
+The namespace declaration `namespace app` defines a namespace called `app`.
 Inside the namespace, code can reference other code elements simply by their name.
 If you want to reference something in another namespace, then you have to prefix the name with the namespace and a `.`.
-For example to reference the `Response` message above from another namespace, you can write `App.Response`.
+For example to reference the `Response` message above from another namespace, you can write `app.Response`.

 When resolving names, NPL first looks in the local nested scopes, then searches the namespace, then searches the namespaces from any `using` statements in the opposite order